signalsapi/docs/whats-new/index.md

 ## 25.11.2024

+- Bugfix: personator produced no results if both Person location and Max decision-makers per company are specified

+## 25.11.2024

 - Manual runs have higher priority than automated
 - Jobs with match in title have higher fetching priority than without
 - Jobs with match in title show first in run view